 Offering: Delivery through their own website

-Delivery only food service makes handmade, British-style bacon and sausage using meat from Spanish Duroc pigs.
+Henry Hoggs is a delivery only foodservice that makes handmade, British-style bacon and sausage using meat from Spanish Duroc pigs.

 They closed temporarily in March due to a shortage in their stock but have been back in business since April 27th.
-You can place your order directly on their website and they will email you both payment and shipping confirmation.
+You used to be able to place your order directly on their website and they would email you about payment and then send shipping confirmation.

 We had heard about the company from a Welsh friend, Gareth, over at GTS Life (his own website that offers social media help, CV edits and portrait photography), who praised them for their quality meats and great service.
 So as soon as they got things back up and running, we placed an order in late April and got their introductory offer #1.
 It comes with 3 packs of sausages and two packs of bacon.
 We tried one of each but then froze the rest.